luelista/pre_workbench/docs/getting-started.md

   --log-level {TRACE,DEBUG,INFO,WARNING,ERROR}
                         Set the log level
-  --log-config FILE     Load detailed logging config from file --gc-debug            Print debug output from garbage collector --choose-project      Force the project directory chooser to appear, instead of opening the last project
+  --log-config FILE     Load detailed logging config from file --plugins-dir DIR     Load all Python files from this folder as plugins --gc-debug            Print debug output from garbage collector --choose-project      Force the project directory chooser to appear, instead of opening the last project
 ```

+On Windows, the `prewb` command runs the application in GUI mode, preventing command line output.
+To see the log output,
+use the `prewb_c` command which runs in console mode.

 ## prewb_parse